7 Ways To Tell The Difference Between Love And Lust

 If you are confused about your feelings for your partner, it is a good idea to self-reflect and ask yourself the following questions:

-However, it is important to note that you may feel lust toward a person and also be in the processing of falling in love with them.
+However, it is important to note that you may feel lust toward a person and also be in the process of falling in love with them.
 So, go ahead and ask yourself the following questions:

 - Do you feel confident enough to introduce the person to your friends and family?